-Name Description join target dsn Specifies the connection string to an existing (source) node in the PGD group you want to add the local node to. node group name Optional name of the PGD group.
-Defaults to NULL, which tries to detect the group name from information present on the source node. wait for_co mpleti on Wait for the join process to complete before returning.
-Defaults to true . synch ronize struc ture Specifies whether to perform database structure (schema) synchronization during the join. all, the default setting, synchronizes the complete database structure. none does not synchronize any structure.
+Name Description join_targe t_dsn Specifies the connection string to an existing (source) node in the PGD group you want to add the local node to. node_group name Optional name of the PGD group.
+Defaults to NULL, which tries to detect the group name from information present on the source node. wait_for_c ompletion Wait for the join process to complete before returning.
+Defaults to true. synchroniz e_structur Specifies whether to perform database structure (schema) synchronization during the join. all, the default setting, synchronizes the complete database structure. none does not synchronize any structure.
 However, data will still be synchronized, meaning the database structure must already be present on the joining node.
-Note that by design, neither schema nor data will ever be synchronized to witness nodes. pause in_st andby Optionally tells the join process to join only as a logical standby node, which can be later promoted to a full member.
-This option is deprecated and will be disabled or removed in future versions of PGD.
+Note that by design, neither schema nor data will ever be synchronized to witness nodes.